 - 1. Click the domain name from the quick access toolbar and then click Domain Management. - 2.
-In the Domain Management page, select Operations > Share Policy from the quick access toolbar.
+In the Domain Management page, click Share Policy from the navigation menu on the left.
 The Share Policy tab lists all users who have access to the current tenant. - 3.
 Select a user to assign domain access and more privileges by role.
 See Roles and Privileges for more details regarding privilege division. - 4.
 Click Apply.